chris-se/tiny-initramfs/README.md

  * Simplicity: the implementation is really simple and very linear.
    It's most likely easier to understand than other initramfs implementations.
-The entire program is less than 1000 LoC, and that includes the License headers in the files.
+The entire program is less than 1400 LoC, and that includes the License headers in the files.
  * Size: the implementation is really small (see below).
  * Speed: there is no noticeable performance penalty, because very little is done before execution is handed over to the operating system proper.
- * Supports mounting the `/` file system for kernel-named devices, for example `root=/dev/sda1`.
+ * Supports kernel-named devices, for example `root=/dev/sda1`.
+ * Supports `root=0xMAJMIN`.
+ * Supports `root=UUID=...` for ext2, ext3, ext4, xfs and btrfs.
- * Supports parsing `/etc/fstab` to determine if a separate `/usr` partition exists and mounting that - as long as the entry there also specifies a kernel-named device as the source.
+ * Supports parsing `/etc/fstab` to determine if a separate `/usr` partition exists and mounting that - as long as the entry there follows the same rule as the `root=` parameter (kernel device name, or `UUID=` entry for a select number of filesystems).
  * Supports the `root=`, `rootflags=`, `rootfstype=`, `rootdelay=`, `rootwait`, `ro`, `rw` and `init=` parameters.
  * Default timeout of 180 seconds to wait for the root device to appear